Phyllis L. Fagell

 - Empowering girls

 - Romantic love

 Middle School is a complicated time and parents have all kinds of questions.
 Should I make my child stick with an activity he hates?
 Why does my daughter insist on hanging out with girls who send her mean texts?
 How can I get my son to do his homework?

 Expert and Journalist

-Phyllis attended Dartmouth College (BA in creative writing), the Medill School of Journalism at Northwestern University (MSJ in magazine editing) and Johns Hopkins University (MS in counseling).
-She lives in Bethesda, MD and has three children, ages 17, 15 and 10.
+Phyllis attended Dartmouth College (BA in creative writing), the Medill School of Journalism at Northwestern University (MSJ in magazine editing) and Johns Hopkins University (MS in counselling).
+She lives in Bethesda, MD with her husband and three children, ages 18, 16 and 11.